TamaraAndrea85/Spaceman-Project/README.md

 ### Unsolved Problems
-*Would have liked to add a spaceship or some sort of animation, for a wine or lose situation
+*Would have liked to add a spaceship or some sort of animation, for a win or lose situation

 ### User Stories
 *This game is user against computer, guessing a hidden word, with limited tries.